Dialectical Behavioral Therapy (DBT)

 It provides clients with strategies to understand and manage their emotions.
 This leads to decreased emotional volatility and improved mental stability.

-Through the skills learned in therapy, individuals gain a sense of control over their lives.
-This empowerment contributes to increased self-esteem and confidence in handling future challenges.
+Through the skills learned in therapy, individuals gain a sense of control over their lives, which increases their self-esteem and confidence in handling future challenges.

 What to Expect in DBT?

-DBT is structured and skills-focused.
+DBT is structured, practical and focused on skill-building.
 Sessions often include:

 Some people also complete exercises between sessions to apply what they learn in daily life.